jongalloway/thumbnail-generator/README.md

 - 🎨 Multiple background options (dark, light, and colored gradients)
 - ✏️ Customizable title, subtitle, and pill/badge text
-- 🏷️ Support for 1-3 logos displayed in white circles
+- 🏷️ Support for 1-3 logos displayed in white circles (stacked layout)
 - 📤 Upload your own logos
-- 💾 Export as PNG or SVG
+- 💾 Export as JPG (default), PNG, WEBP, or SVG
-- 📱 Multiple resolution options (Social/OG, HD, 720p)
+- 📱 Multiple resolution options (default: 1920×1080)
 - ♿ Accessible UI with keyboard navigation
 - 🚀 Runs entirely in the browser - no server required